TrezorHannes/VPS-LNBits-Wireguard/README.md

 Well, let's get into it, shall we?!

 ### 1) Lightning Node
 We will consider you have your **Lightning Node up and running**, connected via Tor and some funds on it.
-You also have SSH access to it and administrative privilidges
+You also have SSH access to it and administrative privileges.

 ### 2) VPS: Setup
 In case you don't have a **VPS provider** already, sign-up with [my referal](https://m.do.co/c/5742b053ef6d) or [pick another](https://www.vpsbenchmarks.com/best_vps/2022) which provides you with a static IP and cheap costs.
 Maybe you even prefer one payable with Lightning ⚡.
 In case you go for DigitalOcean, here are the steps to create a Droplet, shouldn't take longer than a few minutes: